 Gangeshwar Mahadev Temple

-The temple is known to be home of Shivalingas which were sent back by the sea near Jallandhar beach.
+The temple is known to be home to Shivalingas who were sent back by the sea near Jallandhar beach.
 If you are a believer of God Shiva, then you may visit the temple when in Diu.

 Where to Stay in Diu